 As a rehabilitative LPN, some of your job duties may include coordinating activities for the client to best suit their needs.
 This will also include following up with each therapy that the client is attending: speech, physical, occupational, etc. Other duties include taking vital signs, administering medication, recording intake and output, extensive charting, wound care, etc.

-Another important duty of the rehab LPN is communication.
+Another important duty of rehab LPN is communication.
 It is highly important to get on the same page with every caregiver that is helping each individual patient.
 Teamwork is a must in this field.
 Communication is also extremely important in regards to the patient.
-They need to be informed of everything pertinent to them and also their family, if requested by the patient.
+They need to be informed of everything pertaining to them and also their family if requested by the patient.
 Always remember to follow HIPPA’s guidelines.

-Read more about the the curriculum of gerontology classes of some LPN programs.
+Read more about the curriculum of gerontology classes of some LPN programs.